 Whether you’re connecting to Slack, Airtable, a custom database, or an automation tool like Zapier or Make, webhooks give you lightweight flexibility and speed.

-Let’s walk through how it works and how you can set up Contact Form 7 to send data to any destination.
+Let’s walk through how it works and how you can set up the Contact Form 7 webhook to send data to any destination.

 What Are Webhooks And Why Do They Matter?